-The Escondido Valley Basin is a Tier B groundwater basin, and is managed in part by the Rincon del Diablo Municipal Water District (Rincon MWD).
-The Rincon MWD began development of an SNMP in November 2012.
-This SNMP will include identification of the salt and nutrient sources in the basin, along with basin capacity and loading estimates.
-It will also consider the recycled water use and recharge goals and objectives for the Escondido subarea, and determine what, if any, reductions in loading rates will be necessary.
-It will propose feasible mitigation measures, schedule tasks to identify measures that can be used to reduce or improve the Escondido subarea, and will develop a monitoring plan.
+The Escondido Valley Basin is a Tier B groundwater basin and is managed in part by Rincon del Diablo Municipal Water District (Rincon MWD).
+Rincon MWD finalized the SNMP in October 2013 (Rincon MWD, 2013).
+This SNMP included identification of the salt and nutrient sources in the basin, along with basin capacity and loading estimates.
+It also considered the recycled water use and recharge goals and objectives for the Escondido subarea, and determined what reductions in loading rates are necessary.
+It proposed feasible mitigation measures, scheduled tasks to identify measures that can be used to reduce or improve the Escondido subarea, and developed a monitoring plan.